Fear2o/H4ckWeb/README.md

 ```bash
 python h4ckweb.py
 ```
+---

+### License
+MIT License - see the [LICENSE](https://github.com/Fear2o/H4ckWeb/blob/main/LICENSE) file for details.

+---

+## Why Choose H4ckWeb?
+- **SQL Injection Testing**: Automatically tests for SQL injection vulnerabilities with a variety of payloads.
+- **XSS Testing**: Injects custom XSS payloads to identify potential vulnerabilities.
+- **Detailed Logging**: All test results are saved in `logs.txt` for later review.
+- **Multithreading and Asynchronous Testing**: Supports both threaded and async testing for faster vulnerability detection.
+- **Proxy Support**: Optionally use proxies to route traffic during testing.
+- **Custom Headers**: Add custom HTTP headers for requests to simulate real-world traffic or testing conditions.

+---

+## ⭐ **Give Us a Star!** ⭐

+If you find **H4ckWeb** useful, give us a ⭐!
+Your support helps us improve and build more powerful security tools for the community.

+---

 ### Important Notes:
 - Ethical Use Only: This tool is intended for educational and ethical testing purposes.
 Ensure you have explicit permission before testing any website or web application.